5ak1r/csc2034/Reflective Log/Reflective Log bp.md

 - Two types of machine learning: supervised - map data to labels, classification and regression, unsupervised - data without labels, feature extraction, dimensionality reduction, clustering
 - Overfitting and underfitting; aim to make training error small, make gap between train error and test error small; underfitting - model not able to obtain a low error value on training data set; overfitting - gap between training error and test error is too large
 - Different shaped graphs can have the same summary data; make both calculations and graphs, never trust summary data alone

+- Modelling data and using python to graph it

 Game Engineering
 ================